Pesticide Lice Treatments Ineffective?

 The AirAllé device killed live lice and 99.2 percent of eggs (nits) in clinical trials.
 Most lice medications leave parents the task of combing and picking out nits because they only kill live lice and the the eggs.

 Lice Clinics of America, the world’s largest network of lice treatment centers, is the exclusive provider of the AirAlle Lice Treatment.
 A treatment usually takes about 90 minutes, and results are guaranteed.
-The Lice Clinics of America – Murray clinic services the greater Salt Lake City area and there this another clinic coming soon to Clearfield, UT.
+The Lice Clinics of America – Murray clinic services the greater Salt Lake City area and there this another clinic coming soon to Salt Lake City, UT.

 With more than 230 clinics in 20 countries, and more being added each month, Lice Clinics of America is a welcome alternative to washing children’s heads with insecticides.
 The AirAllé device uses no chemicals.